When Will NYC Reopen? Red, Yellow & Orange Zones

 To ensure there will not be another crisis, before reopening, each state and city must have three things in place:

-Be able to test and trace contacts for COVID+ cases: there must be accessible test sites for symptomatic individuals and have the capability to conduct contact tracing for those with positive results.
+- Be able to test and trace contacts for COVID-19 cases: there must be accessible test sites for symptomatic individuals and have the capability to conduct contact tracing for those with positive results.
 See our article for where you can get coronavirus tested in NYC!

-Have enough PPE and hospital beds: state and local government must be able to supply enough PPE for care facilities and hospitals and have enough ICU beds to handle dramatic surges.
+- Have enough PPE and hospital beds: state and local governments must be able to supply enough PPE for care facilities and hospitals and have enough ICU beds to handle dramatic surges.

 What are the phases of reopening?